hypernumbers/hypernumbers-api-manual/contents/how-the-api-works.rst

 A set of public and private keys is generated on the Vixo site and these are used to sign the requests.

-The API is based on the Amazon Web Services digitially signed api.
+The API is based on the Amazon Web Services digitally signed api.
 This is because it:

 * makes it easy to implement an API
   - using a proven approach developed by a major internet company so that you can confidence that it is robust